 Read more about fats in our article Good Fats & Bad Fats.

 Whilst not essential per se, carbohydrates are extremely useful as an efficient source of energy.

 There are two groups of carbs: mono- or disaccharides, aka ‘simple’ carbs, and polysaccharides or ‘complex’ carbs, e.g. starch.
-Simple carbs include all sugary foods and are fast acting; in other words, the body gets them into the blood-stream quickly creating the ‘sugar rush’.
+Simple carbs include sugars, which are fast acting; in other words, they are digested and absorbed rapidly, consequently causing a sharp rise and fall in blood glucose.

 Many complex carbs are digested more slowly, but there are some that are still broken down quite quickly.
-Complex carbs include rice, oats, potatoes, couscous, quinoa, other cereals, etc. The Glycaemic Index (GI) is a guide to how slowly carb foods are digested and absorbed.
-Anything with a low GI is a slow carb, and anything with a high GI will be a fast carb.
+Complex carbs include rice, oats, potatoes, couscous, quinoa, other cereals, etc. The Glycaemic Index (GI) is a guide to how slowly carbohydrate containing foods are digested and absorbed.
+High GI foods are digested and absorbed more quickly which has a more pronounced effect on blood glucose than low GI foods.

 Fibre is actually carbohydrate; it’s all the polysaccharides that humans can’t digest.
 There are two main groups: insoluble and soluble.
 Cereals, seeds and vegetables are rich in insoluble fibres – these are great for a healthy digestive system and help fill you up and stop you snacking.

 Soluble fibre is found in pulses (peas, beans and lentils), oats and fruit.
-Not only do these help maintain a healthy digestive system, but they also can help reduce the risk of CVD by binding cholesterol in the gut, stopping it being re-absorbed.
+Not only do these help maintain a healthy digestive system, but they also can help reduce the risk of CVD.
 Oats are rich in a particularly effective soluble fibre called beta-glucan.

 We should all be including plenty of fibre at each meal, and many fibrous foods are also rich in vitamins and minerals.
 In addition, it’s vital to consume plenty of water to get the most out of your high fibre intake as fibre acts like a sponge.